Fix traceback when listing jails

 This should stop your emby jail.
 Now please don't start another jail and first upgrade your system to the latest nightlies to ensure that the patch exists on your system.
 Then you can start the jails/plugins and everything should work fine.
 I think another jail is also affected which you tried to run after emby.
 Once you perform a stop for emby, if another one is running you'll still be getting a traceback and you'll know which one it is from the traceback.
 Please try stopping that one as well and once you're done, starting them after updating to nightlies would clear your issue.

 This is a temporary work around and we are working meantime to make the process more smoother so your other jails aren't affected by such issues.
 Kindly let us know if you run into any more issues.
 Many thanks for your time and effort!

-#10 Updated by Waqar Ahmed almost 2 years ago
+#10 Updated by Waqar Ahmed about 2 years ago

 - Status changed from Blocked to In Progress

 Yes we have taken note of the issue and it has been fixed in the latest nightlies.
 However if one jail fails, that shouldn't affect iocage's functionality, so we will be working on ensuring that iocage is functional at all times.
 If you have any other issues, please feel free to make a new ticket and we'll have it covered.
 Thank you!

-#20 Updated by Christopher Manns over 1 year ago
+#20 Updated by Christopher Manns almost 2 years ago

 - File Blank Gui.jpg Blank Gui.jpg added